zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

 Now let us test our new constructor.
-To use it we only need to provide an
-additional pointer to our `function_ref` construction:
+To use it, we only need to provide an additional pointer to our `function_ref` construction:

 ```cpp
 struct data {